byroot/byroot.github.io/_posts/2025-03-04-the-pitchfork-story.markdown

-Yet another suggestion was to serve traffic for a while from the Unicorn master process, but I didn't like this idea because that process is in charge of overseeing and coordinating all the workers, it can't afford to render requests, as I can't be timed out.
+Yet another suggestion was to serve traffic for a while from the Unicorn master process, but I didn't like this idea because that process is in charge of overseeing and coordinating all the workers, it can't afford to render requests, as it can't be timed out.

 ## Puma's Fork Worker